Questions To Ask Your Advisor

 If I buy investment products through you, and I decide to move to another advisor, will those products be transferable to the newly named advisor without having to be liquidated?

 Yes.
 The ideal agreement is one you can terminate without penalty.
 Advisors who utilize proprietary products are preventing you from easily terminating your agreement because to do so will require that your investments be liquidated prior to being transferred.
-All investment products we utilize are tradable through any full service or discounted broker.
+We do not utilize any proprietary products and most investment products we utilize are tradable through any full service or discounted broker.
+Products that won't transfer are liquidated penalty free.

 What designations or educational credentials do you have?

-Certified Public Accountant, Personal Financial Specialist, Certified Financial Planner, Texas Life and Health Ins License
+Certified Public Accountant, Personal Financial Specialist, Certified Financial Planner

 How many hours of financial planning related continuing education do you pursue annually?

-As a CPA, I am required to have 120 hours every 3 years; as a Personal Financial Specialist, 60 hours every 3 years; as a CFP, 15 hours every year; and as a licensed insurance agent, 24 hours every 2 years.
+As a CPA, I am required to have 120 hours every 3 years; as a Personal Financial Specialist, 60 hours every 3 years; and as a CFP, 15 hours every year

 Do you offer continuous, ongoing advice regarding my financial affairs, including advice on non-investment financial issues?